Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Wonderous item
 - Attunement

-**Giants Might**: While wielding this item your strenght score is set to 22 and your maximum hit points increases by two hit dices.
+**Giants Might**: While wielding this item your strenght score is set to 22.

+**Health**: You gain maximum hit points equal to half your hit dice.

 ---